kevinlu1248/pyate/README.md

 dependent on ancillary processes provided by cells of the tumor environment but that are not necessarily cancerous themselves.
 Inflammation has long been associated with the development of cancer.
-This review will discuss the reflexive relationship between cancer and inflammation with particular focus on how considering the role of inflammation in physiologic processes such as the maintenance of tissue homeostasis and repair may provide a logical framework for understanding the connection between the inflammatory response and cancer."""
+This review will discuss the reflexive relationship between cancer and inflammation with particular focus on how considering the role of inflammation in physiologic processes such as the maintenance of tissue homeostasis and repair may provide a logical framework for understanding the U connection between the inflammatory response and cancer."""

 print(combo_basic(string).sort_values(ascending=False))